deanorogers/hello-ms/README.md

 6. Build and run Docker images
 7. Alter Dockerfile to install bash in container (doesn't ship with Alpine)
 8. Run container in detached mode and connect using Docker exec -it ...
+9. Added logback-spring.xml.
+Deps already present in Spring.
+Run server in sudo mode to have permission to write to /var/log.